 Origami is art.
 It is birds and animals and flowers.
 It is decoration for your dinner table or a basket to carry your picnic.
 It's a paper hat or boat to bring a smile to a small child.
 It's a container for storing your odds and ends.
 It's a clever presentation for a gift.
 Origami is mathematics.
 It is a puzzle, a challenge and an aid to teaching.
 Origami is therapy, its relaxation; it increases dexterity and develops patience.
 Origami is a lot of things.
 Now there is Computational Origami, an inspiration and a problem solver for commercial and industrial products.

-The Mathematics of Origami
+Benefits of Origami

 Origami began in China and Japan hundreds of years ago.
 It is an activity that has proven to be quite useful in various situations.
 Origami is an activity that costs very little but offers individuals a number of benefits.
 Here is a concept that requires creativity and imagination.
 Folding paper may not seem educational but in reality origami has been proven to improve reading and writing skills.
 It's also an activity that works on processing skills.
 In order to complete an origami project, an individual must first of all read and understand the instructions.
 They are then required to process the information they've gathered from the written material before beginning the folding steps.
 Once the project begins there is a need for logical reasoning as the person thinks about each fold and the following steps.
 Origami requires concentration and teaches people about sequencing.